 The nature of the trials changed in 1920 out of necessity.
 In the 1912 Olympics, 11 Americans had competed in the 100 metres.
 In 1920 the number of athletes allowed from a single country in any event in the Olympics was reduced to 4, which was further lessened to the present 3 in 1932.
-The Olympic Trials of 1920 doubled as the AAU Championships, which was also the case in 1928, 1932, and 1992 to 2004.
+The Olympic Trials of 1920 doubled as the AAU Championships, which was also the case in 1928, 1932, and from 1992 onwards.
 Qualification for the Trials was via “semi-final” trials held on June 26 in Chicago, New Orleans, Pasadena and Philadelphia, while a few more athletes qualified through an Armed Services meeting in St. Louis on June 3-5.
 The 3000 metre steeplechase, not regularly held outside Europe, took place on July 10 at Travers Island, N.Y., and the decathlon in New York on July 9-10.
 The trials for other events were held on July 16-17 in Cambridge, Mass.
 Although the top-4 was the guide, the final team was selected by the USOC/AAU committee.

 1924 saw a similar format, with final try-outs held on June 13-14 in Cambridge, after semi-final meetings on May 31 in Ann Arbor, Cambridge, Iowa City and Los Angeles.
 While the first 4 in each event was the general rule for selection, there were 16 choices of athletes outside the top-4 made by the committee.
 The decathlon was held 2 days prior to the main trials in New York and was completed in a single day.